nanactrl/ssd_project/README.md

 8. Open the browser and navigate to http://127.0.0.1:8000/ to access the application.

 ### Dependencies
-See `requirements.txt` for full list (e.g., Django 4.x, djangorestframework).
+Open `requirements.txt` for full list (e.g., Django 4.x, djangorestframework).

 ### Notes
 - Deactivate venv with `deactivate`.